 The Glenbow Museum was founded in 1966, when philanthropist Eric Harvie donated his vast art collection to the people of Alberta.
 He added $5 million in cash, which the Alberta government matched, and the Glenbow-Alberta Institute was formed.

-Today, this massive art and history museum sits in the heart of downtown Calgary and features over 93,000 square feet of exhibition space.
+Today, this massive art and history museum sits in the heart of downtown Calgary near the city's many condo buildings and features over 93,000 square feet of exhibition space.
 The exhibits centre around the people and ideas that shaped much of Western Canada and rotate frequently, so no two visits are ever exactly the same.
 Glenbow's extensive archives include over one million photographs, 350 hours of film footage, thousands of land records, maps, cookbooks, extensive genealogical resources, and much, much more.
 There is also a large gem and mineral collection, as well as a library with more than 100,000 items.
 Visitors should set aside at least two hours for a trip to the Glenbow Museum.

 Glenbow Museum Additional Information